General Motors Chapter 11 reorganization: Brand reorganization

 In addition to selling off brands and killing brands like Pontiac and Goodwrench, General Motors Company restructured its brand architecture and adopted a new corporate identity.
-The practice of putting the "GM Mark of Excellence" badge on every car, no matter what the brand, was discontinued in August 2009.
+The practice of putting the GM "Mark of Excellence" badge on the front doors or fenders of every car with a GM brand, was discontinued in August 2009.
 The company moved from a 'corporate-endorsed, hybrid-brand' architecture structure (where GM underpinned every brand) to a 'multiple-brand, corporate-invisible' brand architecture structure.
 The company's familiar square blue Mark of Excellence logo was removed from its website and advertising, in favor of a new, subtle all-text logo treatment.